wellcomecollection/catalogue-pipeline/pipeline/relation_embedder/relation_embedder/README.md

 ### As a JAR

-Set the environment variable PIPELINE_DATE, e.g.

-`export PIPELINE_DATE=2024-11-18`
+This stage needs read permissions on the upstream elasticsearch index.
+`scripts/cli.py` fetches the appropriate secrets and configures the environment to provide that access.

-You can pipe a bunch of Batches to CLIMain, thus:
+You can pipe a bunch of Batches to cli.py, providing the pipeline date, thus:

-`cat scripts/batches.txt | java weco.pipeline.relation_embedder.CLIMain`

-Or, if you'd rather not have to set the classpath, SBT will have generated a script you can call,

-`cat scripts/batches.txt | target/universal/stage/bin/cli-main`
+`cat scripts/batches.txt | AWS_PROFILE=my-profile python scripts/cli.py 2024-11-18`

+You must provide an accessible profile with access to the index secrets.

 ### As a Lambda